 All cell phones and smartphones contain a so-called “baseband processor”, a closed-source chip that could, in theory, be used as a surveillance tool that breaks apart any sort of encryption used by any app.

 This would mean that whoever has access to these chips is able to check, in real time, the contents and details of your messages, calls, and all the information on a phone.

-As previously said, the app uses a unique protocol called the Signal Protocol, an encryption method called by most experts as the best ever developed.
-It’s the combination of many other well-known encryption algorithms like HMAC-SHA256, AES-256, Double Ratchet Algorithm and many others.
+The app uses a unique protocol called the Signal Protocol, an encryption method considered by many as being the most advanced encryption protocol ever devised.
+It’s a combination of several elements of well-known encryption suites and algorithms including HMAC-SHA256, AES-256, Double Ratchet Algorithm and many others.

-Other security features consist of the increased security of your conversation by locking the app with a passcode or a fingerprint, and the “incognito keyboard” that eliminates the autonomous learning mechanism of the typing.
-It also lets you verify the identity of all your contacts, by incorporating a unique safety number to every conversation, which you can then compare with other contacts.
+Other security features include locking the app with a passcode or a fingerprint, and the “incognito keyboard” that blocks Android from “learning” from your keystrokes.
+It also lets you verify the identity of all your contacts by incorporating a unique safety number to every conversation, which you can then compare with other contacts.

 In the end, what Signal does, no one else has managed to achieve until now, at least not on the same level.

-Its security mechanisms and encryption protocols, as well as the privacy-oriented policy, they all make Signal the most secure messaging application out there.
+Its security mechanisms and encryption protocols, as well as the privacy-oriented policy, all make Signal the most secure messaging app out there.